 There were none on this occasion.

-To provide a periodic report on the Internal Audit function for the period March 2019 to June 2019 and the Acting Audit and Governance Manager’s Annual Report for 2018/19 as required by the professional standards.
+To provide the Committee with a periodic report on the Internal Audit function for the period September to December 2019.

-There was submitted a report by the Council’s Acting Audit and Governance Manager (Craig Clawson) (report A.1) which provided a periodic update on the Internal Audit function for the period March 2019 to June 2019, together with his Annual Report for 2018/19 as required by the Public Sector Internal Audit Standards (PSIAS).
-The report A.1 was split into four sections as follows:-
+There was a report submitted by the Council’s Internal Audit Manager (Craig Clawson) (report A.1) which provided a periodic update on the Internal Audit function for the period September to December 2019.
+The report was split into two sections as follows:-